Haivision/srt/docs/dev/utilities.md

    iterator concept is supported, though; for random-access containers you should do it manually with checking size() and distance()

-* `FringeValues`: Take the values from the container and counts how many times each unique value occur by inserting the values into the map.
-   The values in the output map represent the number of times a particular value occurs.
+* `FringeValues`: Takes the values from the container and marks in the output map, how many values of that kind were found.
+The output map will then contain only unique values as keys and the value is the number of found occurrences of this very value

 12. CallbackHolder